 Also, you’ll need to give them a reason or ways it can change and become more profitable.
 If the business has increased each year, explain to them the things you did to keep growing.
 When it’s time to negotiate, you should use the guideline of asking for ten times the last year’s net income.
 You can also take some time to study-up on negotiation tactics.

 You’ve already done part of the work during your initial pre-planning process.
-In reality, you can put the company up for sale at any price you please.
+In reality, you can put the company up for sale at any price you choose.
 However, that isn’t what you should do.
 The best way to sell a cleaning business is by thoroughly determining the value of the company.

 You want to make the best profit you can while offering a fair price to be competitive in the marketplace.
 You can do some of these calculations to get an idea of the company’s value and what you should be selling it for.